 Ashley Varner, a senior at the College of William & Mary, Williamsburg, Va., has won the "Take Flight with PR" video contest hosted by the Council of PR Firms.

-Her 2:45-minute video, called "Oust the Earmuffs," was shown at last night's dinner of the Council in the Park Lane Hotel.
 The video, as she describes it, addresses the need for marketers to "cut through the clutter, distinguish themselves in the marketplace, and engage in order to effectively reach consumers."

 Varner collected a $2,500 prize, awarded before nearly 200 counselors at the event.
 The video is featured on the Council's website.
 She also was taken on a tour of three PR firms.

 Varner said she initially wanted to focus her video on storytelling, but during conversations with friends and family, she realized that many of them were hostile to traditional advertising.

 "I learned that the messages my friends and family remembered in a positive light were the ones that they weren't forced to hear," she said.
 "These campaigns were put in a category completely separate from the troublesome ads because they are meaningful.
 When I saw this reaction, I realized I wanted to address not only what has made PR successful, but also how I can contribute to help PR evolve in a time when unsolicited information is often seen as intrusive."

 Senay Sees Growth But Move from 'PR'